 Bergen - UNESCO World Heritage Site and European Capital of Culture

-Since 1979 the popular belongs Bryggen district UNESCO World Heritage Site.
-In addition, Bergen was the "European Capital of Culture 2000".
-The city owes this award not least to its famous sons Edvard Grieg, Ole Bull and Harald Sæverud, all composers and musicians.
+Since 1979 the popular belongs Bryggen district to the UNESCO World Heritage.
+Bergen was also "European Capital of Culture 2000".
+The city owes this honor not least to its famous sons Edvard Grieg, Ole Bull and Harald Sæverud, all composers and musicians.

 Bergen City of Culture - Kode Museum